 Your body works best when it is fully hydrated.
 A loss of 2% of body weight as a result of dehydration (which in an average female is as little as 1.2 kg) can cause your heart to work harder and your muscle to fatigue.
 In other words you don’t feel at your best and exercise becomes harder.

-Aim to consumer 5-10ml of fluid per kilogram of your body weight before training or competition which will allow enough time for fluids to be absorbed.
+Aim to consume 5-10ml of fluid per kilogram of your body weight before training or competition which will allow enough time for fluids to be absorbed.

-Lucozade Sport has teamed up with materials engineering start-up Skipping Rocks Lab to trial plastic-free sports drinks.
-The revolutionary Oohos are made entirely from seaweed extract.
-Not only are they 100% edible and compostable, they will also naturally biodegrade in four to six weeks.
+Lucozade Sport has teamed up with materials engineering start-up Notpla to trial plastic-free containers called ‘Oohos’, made entirely from seaweed extract.
+We use these Oohos for our revolutionary Lucozade Sport Pods.
+Not only are they 100% edible and compostable, they also biodegrade naturally in 4-6 weeks.

-Lucozade Sport Oohos are a completely new and exciting way to reduce plastic use in the long-term at mass-participation sporting events.
+Lucozade Sport Pods are a completely new way to reduce plastic use in the long term at mass-participation sporting events.